Laf111/CEMU-Batch-Framework/README.md

 Wii-U Owner : if you haven't a SDCard ready, launch ./tools/createWiiuSDcard.bat before setup.bat

 - Extract in your games folder;
+- Wii-U Owner only : if you haven't a SDCard ready, launch  _BatchFW_Install\\tools\\createWiiuSDcard.bat before setup.bat
 - launch _BatchFW_Install\\setup.bat;
 - move or copy your mlc01 data when asked;
     - if you use external mlc01 folders per user, import all of them